theLongLab/Kernel_smoothed_permutation/README.md

 - **Steps**
   - **1:** Calculate P-value estimation for naive permutation.
   - **2:** Check kurtosis of permuted test statistics.
 If it is very close to 3, then there is no need to perform the transformation.
+  - **3:** Apply Box-Cox transformation test on permuted test statistics.
+Data need be normalized if there are negative values.
+  - **4:** Find the optimal power and transform the data.
+  - **5:** Calculate P-value estimation for kernel-smoothed permutation.

 ## Contacts
 Jiayi Bian: jiayi.bian@ucalgary.ca